amplify-education/tugboto/README.md

 ![a tugboat](http://i.imgur.com/lljFL26.png)

-Little helpful tools that employ Boto - the Python interface to Amazon Web Services
+Little helpful tools and scripts that employ Boto - the Python interface to Amazon Web Services

 Installation
 -------------